 Amazon to ask staff to return to office for three days a week

-Amazon.com Inc (AMZN.O) said on Thursday some corporate employees will be offered the option to return to office for three days a week and work remotely for the other two days.
+(Reuters) - Amazon.com Inc said on Thursday some corporate employees will be offered the option to return to office for three days a week and work remotely for the other two days.

 Employees in frontline roles such as hardware engineers will continue to work onsite, Amazon said.